-The Danish Galathea 3 Expedition completed an eight month journey of exploration and discovery on April 25th, 2007, having set sail from Copenhagen on August 11th, 2006.
+The Danish Galathea 3 Expedition recently completed an eight month journey of exploration and discovery, setting sail from Copenhagen on August 11th, 2006, and returning there on April 25th, 2007.
 SolData Instruments was priviledged to be selected to contribute an "optics table" with pyranometers, ultraviolet, lux, sky luminance, PAR and other optical radiation detectors.
 These instruments recorded data continuously during the 100.000 kilometer voyage of the Royal Danish Navy vessel Vædderen.
 The voyage provided global solar irradiance and other data as far north as the Arctic Circle near Greenland and as far south as Antarctica.
 The data collected was analyzed to validate a solar irradiance model described in this paper.
-A unique opportunity was also provided to check the performance of SolData photovoltaic pyranometers against data from a Kipp-Zonen CM11 instrument.
+A unique opportunity was also provided to check the performance of inexpensive SolData photovoltaic pyranometers against data from a Kipp-Zonen CM11 instrument.
 In addition to optical radiation, ionizing radiation and atmospheric pressure were also measured, and some interesting aspects of these measurements will also be mentioned.